Imran4424/Software-Architecture/SolidPrinciples.md

 }
 ```

 Problems: `InvoiceServiceTight` mixes responsibilities (orchestration + choosing concrete implementations) and is hard to test or change.
-Any change to email or rendering requires editing this class (violates SRP and increases coupling).
+Any change to email or rendering requires editing this class (violates Single Responsibility Principle(SRP) and increases coupling).

 Refactor to reduce coupling and align with SRP: